ShozabAbidi10/RT2assignment1/README.md

 1. Code available in **Main** branch is a ROS1 package should be install in ROS1 workspace {ros1_ws}/src.
 2. Code available in **ros2** branch is a ROS2 package should be install in ROS2 workspace {ros2_ws}/src.
 3. Code available in **sourcefiles** branch is a set of source files that will be required to run the project.
 Please install them in your /root directory.
-4. This project requires both Gazeebo and Vrep simulation environments, if they are not already installed in your system please install them by following given instructions:
+4. This project requires both Gazebo and Vrep simulation environments, if they are not already installed in your system please install them by following given instructions:

-  **For Gazeebo :**
+  **For Gazebo :**

   * Please follow the instructions available on the respository.http://gazebosim.org/tutorials?tut=install_ubuntu